wovo/torsor/readme.md

 In his [talk at ACCU 2019](
 https://www.youtube.com/watch?v=nN5ya6oNImg)
-Mateusz Pusz' asked what (if anything) the is the sum of two temperatures, for instance 10 degrees Celcius + 20 degrees Celcius?
+Mateusz Pusz' asked what (if anything) is the sum of two temperatures, for instance 10 degrees Celcius + 20 degrees Celcius?
 He proposed these possible answers:
    - 30 degrees Celcius
    - 303 degrees Celcius
-   - no meaning
+   - meaningless

-He then gave arguments for all three answers.
+He then gave reasonable arguments for all three answers.

 With the torsor concept we can unravel this problem by first asking for more information: are those values to be interpreted as